 When it comes to those who work outdoors, UV protection is one of the most vital aspects of protecting your employees.

-Last summer was one of the hottest on record, but our recent survey showed that only 1 in 4 outdoor workers wore protective sun cream.
+A recent survey showed that only 1 in 4 outdoor workers wore protective sun cream.
 It’s likely that many of those who work outdoors have experienced a painful sun burn as a result – but this occurrence just once every two years can triple the risk of malignant melanoma

 Outdoor workers have a higher than average risk of developing skin cancer, with 1700 people diagnosed with skin cancer in Britain every year as a result of occupational sun exposure.
 Around 60 of these diagnosed cases are fatal and a huge 44% of occupational melanoma deaths can be attributed to construction workers.